Nobel Prize for Literature postponed after sex scandal

 She said the academy's members had "managed to turn one of Sweden's strongest and brightest brands into something dirty."

-The Nobel Prize for Literature has been awarded by the Swedish Academy since its inception following the death of Alfred Nobel in 1896.
+The Nobel Prize in Literature has been awarded to 114 laureates by the Swedish Academy since 1901.
+Its inception followed the death of Alfred Nobel in 1896.
 The prize was postponed on seven previous occasions, six of which occurred during World War I and II.
-Recent winners include Kazuo Ishiguro, Doris Lessing and Bob Dylan.
+Recent winners include Doris Lessing, Kazuo Ishiguro and Bob Dylan.

+Next year won't be the first time that two prizes have been awarded in a single year.
+American playwright Eugene O'Neill was awarded the 1936 prize a year later, in 1937, at the same time as that year's winner received his prize.